HenkKin/DataAccessClient/README.md

 ### Summary

 Provides interfaces for Data Access with IRepository<T>, IUnitOfWork and IQueryableSearcher<T>.
-Also provides haviorial interfaces for entities like IIdentifiable, ICreatable, IModifiable, ISoftDeletable and IRowVersioned.
+Also provides haviorial interfaces for entities like IIdentifiable, ICreatable, IModifiable, ISoftDeletable, ITranslatable and IRowVersioned.
 Last but not least provides some types for Exceptions and searching capabilities like Filtering, Paging, Sorting and Includes.

 This library is Cross-platform, supporting `netstandard2.1`.